 How to look after a Jack Russell

 How long can a Jack Russell live for?
 Well of course it can vary.
-Looking after a Jack Russell can be hard work, from finding the right toys that your pooch can’t destroy to learning how to train a Jack Russell the right way.
-Of course a key factor in living to a ripe old age is exercise and diet.
+Looking after a Jack Russell can be hard work, from finding the right toys that your JR can’t destroy to learning how to train a Jack Russell the right way.
+Of course a key factor in prolonging Jack Russell life expectancy is health.
 Jack Russells need to be walked two or three times a day, depending on age and the length of the walk, they are active dogs and exercise is vital for not only their physical health but their mental health too.
 Playing is also a great way to keep your Jack Russell in a good condition and builds a strong bond between you and your dog.

 What’s a healthy weight for a Jack Russell Terrier?